-I love trying new chocolate chip cookie recipes – but this one isn’t new.
-It’s an old old favorite of my Grandma Barbra.
-She’s had the recipe taped to the inside of her kitchen cabinet ever since I can remember.
+I love trying new chocolate chip cookie recipes – but this one is not new.
+It is an old old favorite of my Grandma Barbra.
+She has had the recipe taped to the inside of her kitchen cabinet ever since I can remember.
 I wanted to keep with the traditional recipe and I wanted the “old fashioned” taste that I remember – so I followed the recipe exactly.
 Try these the next time you want a nostalgic bite from the past…

 Grandma Barbra’s Old-Fashioned Chocolate Chip Cookies

 2 large eggs, beaten

 1 teaspoon salt